hubble658/Projects/README.md

 # Projects Repository
-This repository contains a collection of programming projects written in C , showcasing various algorithms, numerical methods and game simulations.
+This repository contains a collection of programming projects for University.

 ## Projects Overview